| |

 Stopping

-as hard to kick as heroin, they
+as hard to kick as heroin.
+Fucking

 HEROIN, man!
-No wonder
+No wonder!

 I